Óscar Rendoll Gómez

-Óscar Rendoll Gómez (born 26 August 1916) was a Chilean football manager.
+Óscar Rendoll Gómez (26 August 1921 – 2 September 1994) was a Chilean football manager, player, referee, PE teacher and speaker.
 He has been one of the five Chileans who have managed the Panama national team along with Óscar Suman (1949), Néstor Valdés (1969), Hugo Tassara (1972–1973) and Renato Panay (1976–1977).

 Career

 Born in Punta Arenas, Chile, Rendoll Gómez played football at amateur level in local clubs such as Deportivo Español.
 Then he made a coach course for three years and graduated as a football manager and next worked in the Unión Española youth system until 1946 when he moved to Panama supported by Panamanian Football Federation.
 The manager of the Panama national team in the late 1940s and early 1950s, he's best known for winning the nation's first international title; the CCCF Championship in 1951.
 Previously Rendoll Gómez had led the national football team at the 1946 Central American and Caribbean Games, ending the competition with a runner-up medal.

 Rendoll Gomez led Panama in the 1952 Panamerican Championship, where the team faced Chile, the team of his country of birth, by first time.
 The result was a 6–1 loss.

 As a curiosity, he used to request help to trading houses and supermarkets to get a suitable food for players.

 In 1950, it was founded the first Panamanian referees association with Rendoll Gómez as Honorary President.